China to audit military officials in move to fight graft: Xinhua

 Xi is also chairman of the Central Military Commission and the country's top military official.

-Military officers who stand to be promoted to regimental commander-level posts and above, as well as those who plan to take up civilian posts or retire, will have to submit to an audit, Xinhua said.
+Military officers who stand to be promoted to regimental commander-level posts and above, as well as those who plan to take up civilian posts or retire, will have to submit to an audit, the report said.

-The military began replacing licence plates on its cars and trucks in April to crack down on drivers taking advantage of military plates to run red lights, drive aggressively and fill up on free fuel.
+The military began replacing license plates on its cars and trucks in April in a move to crack down on fleets of luxury vehicles that routinely run red lights, drive aggressively and fill up on free fuel.

-Military plates enable drivers to avoid road tolls and parking fees and are often handed out to associates as perks or favours.
+Military plates enable drivers to avoid road tolls and parking fees and are often handed out to associates as perks or favors.

-(Reporting By Megha Rajagopalan and Michael Martina; Editing by Ron Popeski and Robert Birsel)
+(Reporting By Megha Rajagopalan; Editing by Ron Popeski)